asw1982/GATNN_DNN_DILI_Toxicity/README.md

  - **"Eksperiment_PUBCHEM.ipynb"**
  - **"Eksperiment_GRAPHDATA.ipynb"**

-these are the results from the ablation studies :
+These are the results from the ablation studies :
 ![image](https://github.com/user-attachments/assets/4b5bd516-a3be-473f-b765-25df7237a3a9)
 ![image](https://github.com/user-attachments/assets/550bb71a-38be-45a0-88ff-9a9fddbce0a7)
 ![image](https://github.com/user-attachments/assets/7bf34954-f681-4f53-8436-b8a3a48d5a23)